UK Songwriting Contest

 CHRISTMAS SONG SUCCESS

-Leigh Haggerwood´s Christmas Song "My Favourite Time Of Year" was promoted widely by the UKSC and it quickly became one of the most popular Christmas songs of recent times.
-The song was signed as the Christmas theme song for the UK television network ITV Television and play-listed on Magic, BBC Radio, VH1, MTV Europe, Bliss, Chart Show TV and more.
+Leigh Haggerwood´s Christmas Song "My Favourite Time Of Year" was promoted widely by the UKSC and music media and it has had so many plays on major platforms that it is now officially one of the most popular Christmas songs of recent times worldwide.
+The song was signed as the Christmas theme song for the major UK television network ITV Television and play-listed on Magic, BBC Radio, VH1, MTV Europe, Bliss, Chart Show TV and many more.
 Over the Christmas period the song plays in over 140,000 stores worldwide via a deal with Moodmedia.
-A music video of the song has been made and has had so many millions of streams that it is officially in the "Top Christmas Songs of All Time" on YouTube.
-Watch the video here.
+A music video of the song was made and has had so many streams (over 25 million on YouTube alone at the time of writing) that it is officially in the "Top Christmas Songs of All Time" on YouTube.

 Picture